Our 7 Biggest Takeaways from Denver Digital Summit 2017

 Well, we’ve known this for a while.

-So what does this mean for marketers?
+So what does this mean for digital marketers?
 Content marketing is the future.

 Businesses who aren’t yet doing content marketing need to start ASAP.